FUNCTION and SUB Procedures

 ChangeUp 3 Slider 5 ChangeUp 5

-Here is another example that uses BYREF to access a RECT structure from a subroutine (SUB rectProc1).
-Note carefully the use of parentheses.
-Also included is an example of an alternate syntax (SUB rectProc2) to accomplish the same access.
+Here is another example that uses BYREF to access a file scoped RECT structure from within a subroutine.
+In SUB rectProc2, an alternate syntax is used to accomplish the same access as BYREF by qualifying rct AS RECT PTR.

 Result: